ernestobarragan/FiveThirtyEight/README.md

 ### What this chart shows

-This chart shows how 805 people felt about being asked to switch seats.
+This chart shows how 850 people felt about being asked to switch seats.
 It breaks down how many thought it was very rude, somewhat rude, or not rude at all.
-It really highlights how accepting people can be when it comes to making space for families on a flight.
+In the results, 705 people said it’s not rude at all, 125 said it’s somewhat rude, and 20 said it’s very rude.
+It really highlights how accepting most people are when it comes to making space for families on a flight.